Calico Jack's

 There is also a swimming platform behind the ship from where you can even swim.
 Written on the body in bold is "Swim at your own risk".
 However with spirits flowing in the bars, this is a risky thing to offer.

-Calico Jack's is open on all days from 11am to 1am, and beyond on peak season.
-Since it is actually a working ship, it is also available for private charters.
+Calico Jack's operates seasonally, typically from around April to October.
+It's open on all days from 11am to 1am, and beyond on high season.

 Location, How To Reach, Contacts